Money-Saving Tips

 Reevaluate your coverage

 Medicare’s open enrollment period (October 15 through December 7) is the time to evaluate your Medicare coverage and shop around to see if there’s a better option for you.
 Look for changes in pricing and the plan’s formulary.
 There may also be new plans to consider, and existing plans may no longer be available.
-If you want to change to a new plan outside open enrollment, you may qualify for a special enrollment period that allows you to switch plans without waiting.
+If you want to change to a new plan outside open enrollment, you would have to qualify for a special enrollment period that allows you to switch plans without waiting.

 Relief is in sight

-Medicare’s Part D Low-Income Subsidy, also called the The Inflation Reduction Act of 2022 is taking effect, and will continue into the near future.
-The insulin copay is now capped at $35 per month, and beginning in 2024 the Part D premiums cannot increase more than 6% a year through 2030.
+Medicare beneficiaries can breathe a little easier now that The Inflation Reduction Act of 2022 is taking effect, and will continue into the near future.
+The covered insulin copay is now capped at $35 per month, and beginning in 2024 the Part D premiums cannot increase more than 6% a year through 2029.
 Starting in 2025, the out-of-pocket maximum for prescription drugs will be capped at $2,0003.

 When it comes to your health, Alight is on your side –– with advocates who can help you navigate the costs of care and prescription drugs.
 You should also ask questions of your doctor and pharmacist about any medication you’re prescribed –– and the best way to find savings.